What is the difference between Mechanical & Electric Brakes?

 • SW2000EWP

-The European mechanical braking system utilizes an overrun dampener which acts as a shock absorber.
+The European mechanical braking system utilises an overrun dampener which acts as a shock absorber.
 This dampener is installed to prevent the overrun brake from immediately working when the throttle or brake is slightly released.
 This in turn completely removes the somewhat jerky, vibrating feeling that some standard Australian mechanical braking system possesses.
-The European mechanical braking system utilizes an auto-reverse mechanism which is included in the brake drums.
+The European mechanical braking system utilises an auto-reverse mechanism which is included in the brake drums.
 This mechanism ensures that the overrun brake will not take effect when reversing.
-We have been certified to use this system here in Australia, allowing us to offer a trailer with an ATM higher than 2000kg, without the requirement of electric brakes!
+We have been certified to use this system here in Australia, allowing us to offer a Trailer with an ATM higher than 2000kg, without the requirement of electric brakes!
 This is our popular Nexxgen model, the SW2600.

 Give the team at Sureweld a call to discuss the best option for your application!